choderalab/yank/docs/yamlpages/protocols.rst

         # Number of samples used to estimate the standard deviation of the potential between two states.
         n_samples_per_state: 100
         # The target distance (in thermodynamic length) between two intermediate states up to 'distance_tolerance'.
-        thermodynamic_distance: 0.5  # in kT
+        thermodynamic_distance: 1.0  # in kT
         distance_tolerance: 0.05  # in kT
         # Whether to traverse the path in the forward (given by 'alchemical_path') or reversed direction.
         reversed_direction: true
         # If set, the states are redistributed after trailblazing using the std estimated in both directions.
+        # Optionally, the samples can be obtained from states at a different thermo length than thermodynamic_distance.
         bidirectional_redistribution: true
+        bidirectional_search_thermo_dist: 0.5
         # A variable controlling the path if 'alchemical_path' contains mathematical expressions.
         function_variable_name: lambda